chen123CtrlS/EfficientFT/README.md

 # RUC & Xiaomi: Efficient Fine-Tuning 🙌🎉

 ## 📰 News
+- 2025-4-29: Our paper has been accepted by IJCAI-25.
+Congratulations!
 - 2025-3-31: Delivery of a Prototype System for Parameter-Efficient and Gradient Projection Methods: A Comprehensive Benchmark Against 10+ State-of-the-Art Efficient Fine-Tuning Approaches.
 - 2024-12-30: Theoretical Insights into Fine-Tuning Attention Mechanism.